 Crazy Rich Asians is not a beacon of social progress.
 Rather, it represents the successful incorporation of Asian American feminism as a marketing strategy.
 The Hollywood movie exemplifies the increasing linking of economic development with racial and gender progress.
 The popularity of it shows how forms of capitalist exploitation, when entwined with the rhetoric of racial and gender equality, can easily slip past public criticism.
 Within this context, the original Gidra reminds us to carefully examine the things around us and to think beyond an individual’s gender and skin color.
 Just as the inspiration behind the newspaper’s name, King Ghidorah, is a three-headed dragon, our world is more multifaceted than it sometimes appears to be.

-Yanchi Huang is a graphic designer from Taiwan, based in Los Angeles.
+Yanchi Huang (she/her) is a graphic designer from Taiwan, based in Los Angeles.
 Her practice, situated between visual and critical design, concerns the sociopolitical aspects of material and visual culture.